CESNET/CzechLight-br2-external/doc/architecture.md

 - Some LEDs are [set up from userspace](../package/czechlight-clearfog-leds/)

-- The most important services are `sysrepod`, `sysrepo-plugind`, `netopper2-server` which together provide a NETCONF server with a YANG data store, and `cla-sysrepod` which contains code that talks to the optical modules.
+- The most important services are `sysrepo-plugind`, `netopeer2-server` which together provide a NETCONF server with a YANG data store, and `cla-sysrepod` which contains code that talks to the optical modules.

 - There's also a web UI along with [a poor man's RESTCONF](../package/gammarus/) implementation that I'm ashamed of.
 But hey, once there's a RESTCONF server for sysrepo, I'll use it, I swear!